blairgao/agent/README.md

 | `memory/YYYY-MM-DD.md` | Daily memory logs |
 | `MEMORY.md` | Long-term curated memory |

-Edit any of these files to change Bene's behaviour — changes take effect on the next session.
+Edit any of these files to change Bene's behaviour.
 For anyone new setting up the agent:

 ```bash
   cd src/agent/bene/workspace